-Through a unified, consistent, and cross-platform view of campaigns, converged TV measurement provides actionable reach and performance analytics to inform and optimize the media mix.
+Through a unified and consistent view of campaigns, converged TV measurement provides actionable reach and performance analytics to inform and optimize the media mix.

 Converged TV measurement is about ingesting disparate datasets and metrics across platforms and devices, harmonizing them, and generating actionable insights that provide audience reach and performance analytics.
 They tell you who you reached, where, when, and the actions driven so that you can accurately quantify the value and impact of your total TV investment and then use the intel for continuous optimization.

 Benefits of Converged TV Measurement

 Unify view of converged TV advertising

 What can be measured?

 From creatives and inventory to reach and performance, the real question is, what can’t be measured?
 While TV advertisers were once beholden to a limited set of metrics that didn’t tell them much (usually viewership-based stats like ratings or GRPs), the explosion of measurement innovation, combined with new datasets for even deeper insights, has changed the game.

 Today, advertisers can measure the “metrics that matter” – meaning KPIs that are unique to a business, align to campaign goals, and unequivocally prove the value of converged TV strategies and investments.
 The granularity of metrics that can be measured grow everyday, but it’s easiest to think about them in two ways: